csev/dj4e/assn/dj4e_ads2.md

 (2) Pull the `CommentForm` class from `forums/forms.py` into your `forms.py`.

-(3) Adapt the techniques in the `ForumDetailView` into your `AdDetailView` to retrieve the comments to pass into the `templates/ads/ad_detail.html` template through the context.
+(3) Adapt the `get()` method from `ForumDetailView` to your `AdDetailView` to retrieve the list of comments and create the `CommentForm` and pass them into your `templates/ads/ad_detail.html` template through the context.

-(4) Adapt the `templates/ads/ad_detail.html` template to show comments with a delete icon when a comment belongs to the current logged in user.
+(4) Adapt the `templates/ads/ad_detail.html` template to show comments and show a delete icon when a comment belongs to the current logged in user.

 (5) Also add the ability to add a comment to an ad in `ad_detail.html` when the user is logged in by looking at the techniques in `forums/templates/forums/detail.html`.